volterraedge/terraform-provider-volterra/docs/resources/volterra_dns_zone.md

 `matching_type` - (Required) TLSA Record Matching Type. (`String`).

 `selector` - (Required) TLSA Record Selector. (`String`).

+### Tsig Key Value Blindfold Secret Info Internal

+Blindfold Secret Internal is used for the putting re-encrypted blindfold secret.

+`decryption_provider` - (Optional) Name of the Secret Management Access object that contains information about the backend Secret Management service. (`String`).

+`location` - (Required) Or it could be a path if the store provider is an http/https location (`String`).

+`store_provider` - (Optional) This field needs to be provided only if the url scheme is not string:/// (`String`).

 ### Type Record Set A Record